Keith Park: Malta

 On 8 July 1942, Park relinquished command in Egypt and six days later went to Malta to replace Hugh Lloyd, the RAF commander on the island, which was under siege by the Axis powers.
 It was felt that Park's experience of fighter defence operations was needed.
 Arriving by flying boat, he landed in the middle of a raid, although Lloyd had specifically requested he circle the harbour until it had passed.
 Lloyd met Park and admonished him for taking unnecessary risks in landing.

 Park abandoned the defensive approach taken by Lloyd, in which the island's fighters took off, circled behind the approaching bombers of the Axis forces and engaged them over Malta.
 Park, having plenty of Spitfires on hand, sought to intercept and break up the German and Italian bomber formations before they reached Malta.
 One squadron would endeavour to engage the fighters providing high cover for the bombers, another would deal with the closer escorting fighters and the third would seek out the bombers directly.

 Using these tactics, similar what had been employed by his No. 11 Group during the Battle of Britain, Park believed that it would be more likely that the enemy would be shot down or abort their objectives.
 His forces began implementing what Park called his Forward Interception Plan on 25 July.
 It was immediately successful and, within a week, daylight raids had ceased.
 The Axis response was to send in fighter sweeps at even higher altitudes to gain the tactical advantage.
-Park retaliated by ordering his fighters to climb no higher than 6100 ft.
+Park responded by ordering his fighters to climb no higher than 6100 ft.
 This conceded a considerable height advantage to the opposing fighters, but forced them to engage the Spitfires at altitudes more suitable for the latter.

 By September the Axis's aerial operations against Malta were on the decline and the British regained air superiority over the island.
 RAF bomber and torpedo squadrons soon returned to Malta in anticipation of offensive operations against German forces in North Africa.
 Park dispatched Hurricane fighter bombers, fitted with extra fuel tanks, to attack Axis supply lines as far away as Egypt.
 Vickers Wellington medium bombers and Bristol Beaufort torpedo bombers attacked ports, shipping and airfields, disrupting the Axis supply routes.
 In October, the Axis resumed its bomber offensive against the island; resistance was more effective using Park's tactics although some bombers still managed to attack targets on Malta.